timdirr/NaturalLanguageProcessing/README.md

 ### Results and Insights
 We trained a multitude of different clasifiers in combination with different text modelling approaches.
 The goal was to find common pitfalls and patterns all classifiers are strunggling with and to determine tasks based on these insights.

 First, the quantitative results are presented as an overview of the classifiers and then insights into the dataset itself are presented.
 Note that the models were trained on the small dev set, as computing power was a limited resources.
 Further, 5-fold CV was used to get predictions on all samples in the test set.
+All of the models are trained on a smaller dataset of ~17k rows (as opposed to the presentation).

 ### Quantitative results